 Asylum is a discretionary form of relief, but the Circuit Courts retain jurisdiction to review most aspects of the asylum determination under INA § 242(a)(2)(B)(ii).
 However, there are limitations that prevent certain aspects of asylum decisions from being reviewed by the Circuit Court.
 Some issues that cannot be appealed with a PFR, for example: whether you have established changed circumstances or extraordinary circumstances to excuse the late filing of an asylum application.

 But you can always argue constitutional or legal issues through a PFR to the Circuit Court.
 This means that if you believe that the BIA or ICE made an error that resulted in a violation of the U.S. Constitution or misinterpreted or misapplied the law in your asylum case, you may still file a petition for review.

 If you lost your asylum case before the immigration court and lost your appeal to the BIA, you have a very limited time to file a PFR and keeping fighting against deportation.
 You should speak to an experienced immigration attorney as soon as possible who handles cases in the federal circuit where you went to immigration court.
 With very limited exceptions, only attorneys licensed/barred with the Circuit Court can file a PFR to help you.

-If you recently received a decision from the Board of Immigration Appeals and want to talk about filing a Petition for Review (appeal) of that decision, call the experienced immigration attorneys at Shorstein, Lasnetski and Gihon today.
+If you recently received a decision from the Board of Immigration Appeals and want to talk about filing a Petition for Review (appeal) of that decision, call the experienced immigration attorneys at Lasnetski Gihon Law today.